 The City of Canada Bay is encouraging all pool owners to carry out an urgent check of their pool fencing.
 A Swimming Pool Fencing Checklist has been developed to assist you in determining whether your fencing is compliant.
 Should you answer 'No' to any of the items the checklist, you are encouraged to contact a licensed swimming pool fencing contractor immediately to rectify the matter.

 Should you wish to check if your swimming pool is in compliance with the Swimming Pools Act, you can apply to Council for a Swimming Pool Compliance Certificate for a fee of $150.00.
-For more information on swimming pool safety please visit Office of Local Government - swimming pools page.
+For more information on swimming pool safety please visit Office of Fair Trading - swimming pools and spas page.

 In most cases a swimming pool cannot be installed without consent.
 You should refer to the Exempt and Complying Development section of Council's website to determine if your proposal can be constructed without consent or through a Complying Development Certificate.
 If the proposal does not fit within the specific exempt or complying development criteria then Council consent will be required.
 Refer to our Development Application Process page for an overview of the development process and links to Council's controls, then download a copy of the Swimming Pool DA Checklist if required.

 As a result of the Swimming Pools Act, 2012 Council is required to:

 The Swimming Pool Barrier Inspection Program was adopted by Council on 26 November 2013.

 All swimming pool owners must register their swimming pool and/or spa on the NSW State-wide register by 29 October 2013.
 Please visit the NSW Government Swimming Pool Register to register.

 Swimming pool owners are encouraged to undertake a self assessment of their swimming pool barrier fencing to ensure compliance with the relevant legislation.